Bithoa/Simmerpop/README.md

 ```
 If that doesn't work make sure your PATH contains the python dictionary.
 See [how to get python](https://en.wikibooks.org/wiki/Python_Programming/Getting_Python).

 Additional arguments can be provided to change the simmulation's behavior.
-See "User definable arguments"
+See [User definable arguments](#user-definable-arguments).
 Example:
 ```
 run_simmerpop.py KEY value